 In robotic systems, the challenge of defective image anomaly detection in multimodal environments has been a critical issue.
-Solving this problem holds significant implications for the environmental perception of mobile robots and product quality inspection for industrial robots.
+Solving this problem holds significant implications in environmental perception for mobile robots and product quality inspection for industrial robots.
 This study addresses this challenge by proposing a multimodal robot image anomaly detection model for images with defects, integrating multimodal fusion attention networks, generative adversarial networks, and fully connected networks.
 By comprehensively considering various perceptual modalities such as images, texts, and sounds, the model efficiently captures crucial information, enhancing the precision and robustness of anomaly detection.
-Through detailed experimental validation, our model significantly improves accuracy, recall, precision, AUC, and F1-score metrics.
+Through detailed experimental validation, our model shows significant improvements in metrics including accuracy, recall, precision, AUC, and F1-score.
 The results demonstrate that the proposed GA-MMA-FCN model provides an efficient and reliable solution for robot image anomaly detection in multimodal environments, offering crucial support for practical applications in robotic systems.

-Keywords: Robot, GAN, FCN, Multimodal-Attention, image anomaly detection, GA-MMA-FCN
+Keywords: Robot, Multimodal-Attention, Image anomaly detection, GA-MMA-FCN

-1. Introduction
+1.Indroduction

-Research on robot image anomaly detection [1] holds paramount significance in robotics and computer vision.
+Research on robot image anomaly detection [1] holds paramount significance in the realm of robotics and computer vision.
 Ensuring the reliability and safety of robotic systems is essential, particularly in industrial and critical applications.
 By developing advanced anomaly detection models [2], this research enables the identification of irregularities or defects in robot-captured images, facilitating early diagnosis of faults or damages.
 Such timely detection is pivotal in industrial automation, ensuring efficient manufacturing processes and reducing downtimes, thus leading to substantial cost savings [3].
 Moreover, in applications like autonomous vehicles [4]or robotic surgeries [5], where human lives are at stake, accurate anomaly detection becomes a life-saving technology, ensuring real-time responses to unexpected situations.
-Consequently, research outcomes in robot image anomaly detection are pivotal for various industries, paving the way for safer, more efficient, and adaptive robotic technologies that can operate seamlessly in complex and unpredictable environments.
+Consequently, the outcomes of research in robot image anomaly detection are pivotal for various industries, paving the way for safer, more efficient, and adaptive robotic technologies that can operate seamlessly in complex and unpredictable environments.